 2003 marked the start of a new era for the competition when the Michelangelo International Wine Awards moved to Stellenbosch, the main wine producing area of South Africa.
-During that year the organisers introduced the first of a number of trophies, namely the Grand Prix trophy for the best entry, the Pinotage trophy and a trophy for the best Garagiste wine entered into the competition.
+During that year the organisers introduced the first of a number of trophies, namely the Grand Prix trophy for the top scoring wine, the Pinotage trophy and a trophy for the best Garagiste (Boutique) wine entered into the competition.

-Sixteen foreign wines were entered in that year, among them the Australian Wilson’s Oak Chardonnay 2001 which was awarded one of only 19 Grand D’Or medals in total in that year.
-A further three international entries, namely from Italy, France and Australia were, awarded silver medals in the same year.
+The first entries from outside South Africa were also submitted in 2003, among them the Australian Wilson’s Oak Chardonnay 2001 which was awarded one of only 19 Grand D’Or medals in total in that year.
+A further three international entries, namely from Italy, France and Australia were awarded medals in the same year.

-Since then both importers of foreign wine, brandy and liqueurs into South Africa and producers from other countries who are seeking representation in South Africa have entered their products.
-International entries are judges together with local entries and are all considered for the Michelangelo International Wine Trophy, awarded to the best foreign entry.
+Since then both importers and distributors of foreign wine, brandy and liqueurs in South Africa and producers from other countries who are seeking representation in South Africa have entered their products.
+International entries are judged together with local entries and are all considered for the Michelangelo International Wine Trophy, awarded to the best foreign entry.